netmilk/larz/README.md

 ## Javascript Client Library / SDK

-The SDK is encapsuling Larz's HTTP API with a async interface.
+The SDK is encapsuling Larz's HTTP API with an asynchronous interface.

 If the function is called with the `callback` function passed as the last argument, the `callack` is called with:
-- the error object as a first argument or null if no error happend
+- an error object as the first argument or null if there's no error or
 - the return data as the second argument

-### Creating the instance and connecting
+### Creating an Instance and Connecting

 ```
 var larz = new Larz("http://10.0.0.112");
 ```

-### Get current status
+### Get Current Status

 ```
 larz.status(callback)